 On the other hand, if you are looking for a country feel with larger rooms, then a modern farmhouse or colonial style is better suited for your goals.

+If you want to try a less traditional, newer style, you might even consider a pole barn home, which is becoming popular for its simplicity, practicality, and cost-effectiveness.
 Based on a post-frame construction, pole barn homes are efficient homes built to require little long-term maintenance.
 And even though they are not a typical home build, they are still highly customizable.

 The Location Of Your New House Should Have The Environment And Views You Want